-Prescribed medication may be administered by the School Nurse or Matron on duty only with the permission of the parent.
-If a child needs to take medication whilst at school, the parent/carer must complete the relevant medication consent form and hand to the Matron on morning duty together with details of doses already given to the child.

-All medication handed in must be clearly labelled with the name of the child and clear instructions on the dosage required.
+Prescribed medication may be administered by the medical team or relevant staff members with the permission of the parent.
+If a child needs to take medication whilst at school, the parent/carer must complete the relevant medication consent form (available online via the parent portal) and hand the medication to the medical room.
+All medication must be in original packaging showing the named prescription label and dosage instructions.
+If medication is in tablet form in a blister pack this must not be cut as this can obscure the medication name and expiry date.
+Half empty blister strips that are intact are acceptable.